 The primary point of contact for most advising questions will be your academic adviser.
 The academic advising staff will help you with the class registration process; Degree Audit corrections; answering questions about ISU, the College of Engineering, and departmental policies and procedures; handling class scheduling difficulties, and guiding you to campus resources.
-You also will visit your academic adviser each semester for guidance regarding class registration and to receive your current Registration Access Number (RAN).
+While your adviser will provide your Registration Access Number (RAN) via email, it is highly recommend that you meet with your adviser each semester to get guidance regarding class registration and to help you stay on track towards completing your degree.
 See the ISU Academic Calendar for registration advising dates.